 What we need from you for your home loan application

 We need to know that you are you.
 So we’ll ask for one primary photographic form of ID (e.g. passport or driver licence), and one non-photographic form (e.g. birth certificate).
-We’ll also need one secondary document (e.g. Medicare card or recent utility bill).
+We’ll also need one secondary document (e.g. recent utility bill).

 2. What you earn